 (Don’t worry if you don’t know your camper’s cabin # for the first week or so!)

 Parry Sound, ON P2A 2W7

 Do not be concerned if you receive a negative letter.
 Often campers will use their letter writing to express a frustration arising from a specific incident that has been handled 10 days prior to you receiving the letter.
 Rest assured that if there is really an issue and it has not been resolved we would contact you if we feel the safety or ultimate contentment of your child is of concern.
-If you do receive a concerning letter feel free to contact Jen and she will let you know first hand how your child is doing.
+If you do receive a concerning letter feel free to contact Jenny or Jude and they or the Unit Head can let you know firsthand how your child is doing.

 OUTGOING MAIL POLICY